wp-plugins/wp-no-tag-base/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Debugged/Fixed issues with 500 redirect error notice for some environments
+* Fixed issue with tag base 301 redirects not working as expected
+* Further debugged custom tag base 301 redirect support

 = 1.2.2 =
 * Fixed issue with rewrite causing media upload urls to be improperly redirected
 * Minor code clean up